THE RACING COLLECTIVE

 The Racing Collective is a not-for-profit bikepacking club for self-supported racers.

-Inspired by races like the Transcontinental and the Tour Divide, we set out to construct a series of UK trials that carried this spirit of self-sufficiency, but which could be completed in a weekend.
+Inspired by races like the Transcontinental and the Tour Divide, we set out to construct a series of UK trials that carried this spirit of self-sufficiency, but which could be completed closer to home.

 We take the road less travelled by, in our riding and in our search for a sustainable way of living.